vtasca/fed-statement-scraping/README.md

 - `Date` - Date of the FOMC meeting.
 - `Release Date` - Release date of the statement/minutes.
 Note that minutes are usually released with a ~3 week lag from the meeting date.
 - `Type` - Communication type, either a statement or minutes.
-- `Text` - The text content of each communication releas
+- `Text` - The text content of each communication release.

 ### Availability
 This dataset is also available on [Kaggle](https://www.kaggle.com/datasets/vladtasca/fomc-meeting-statements-and-minutes), together with related Jupyter notebooks.